SR--/placecolor/exhibition.research.md

   * [Digital gardening](https://github.com/MaggieAppleton/digital-gardeners)
     * Loosely organised/hierarchical collections of notes that serve as knowledge bases for users.
     * [History of the concept by Maggie Appleton](https://maggieappleton.com/garden-history)

+* Future ideas
+  * Integration of reference objects (e.g. Zotero) into knowledge bases
+  * More meaningful integration of notes with node graph, so nodes